 Humidification and test atmosphere adopt the standard atmosphere specified by ISO 139/GB/T 6529, and the samples and abrasives should be humidified for at least 16 hours before the test.

 9.1 General Provisions

-Check the Martindale Abrasion Tester in accordance with ISO 12947-1/GB/T 21196.1.
+Check the Martindale Abrasion Tester by ISO 12947-1/GB/T 21196.1.
 Check the auxiliary materials used after each test and replace any worn or stained materials.
-For light knitted fabrics, special care is required to avoid the appearance of significant stretching.
+For light-knitted fabrics, special care is required to avoid the appearance of significant stretching.